Guide to Contracting

 Many corporations have supplier diversity programs (view a list of Fortune 500 supplier programs here), but since these corporations are often large businesses, they usually have high standards for the companies they contract with.
 The benefits of a corporate supplier contract can be enormous, but getting one can be tough.
 Getting your business certified can help, and so can having strong business credit.
 Many large corporations check a business’s credit file before deciding whether or not to bring it into the supply chain.
 Being able to show that your business isn’t likely to go bankrupt or to deliver late on terms can be an asset when applying for contracts.
 You may also want to monitor trends around supplier and supplier diversity issues to help keep your business at the cutting edge of corporate contracting.

-Getting your product into stores, especially big-box stores that often require certain business credit scores and ratings, can be a challenge.
+Getting your product into stores, especially big-box stores, can be a challenge.
 But contracts like these can help grow your business in leaps and bounds, as well as help make your brand recognizable.
 Getting in front of more consumers can be key to running a successful retail business.
 Billy Westbrook, creator of the premium wiper blade Scrubbleblade, learned just how challenging retail contracts can be while trying to grow his business.
 After taking action to help impact his business credit file, he was able to land contracts with some of the nation’s largest retailers.
 “I heard when I started my company that a D&B D-U-N-S® Number and good business credit were important.
 Little did I know, they’d help us land an account with one of the largest retailers in the world.”
 Learn more from Westbrook below.

 Manufacturers, like suppliers, are often part of a chain, and a chain is only as strong as its weakest link.
 In order to get contracts as a manufacturer, it can be beneficial to provide evidence that your business won’t be the weak link in a supply chain.
 Building and monitoring your business credit file is a simple way to help portray your company in the best possible light.
 Custom Powder Systems used its business credit file to help show Fortune 500 companies that the company could deliver on contracts and this helped it grow its business.
 Hear the full story: